jtvaughan/tsukuyomi/README.md

    All I needed was a tool or two that I could use to learn Japanese.
 2. I despise using [SQLite](http://www.sqlite.org/) to
    store and retrieve flashcards.
-I wanted to be able to easily edit my flashcards files with a text editor.
+I wanted to be able to easily edit my flashcard files with a text editor.
 3. I want finer control over the way statistics are generated and displayed.
 4. I want to write several different kinds of tools to aid my